cszach/linux-on-lenovo-legion/README.md

 ------------

 Any suggestion will be **very** appreciated.
 Feel free to open issues and pull requests for suggestions, comments, and questions.
+If you have a workaround that you do not see presented here, please, **please** either open an issue or pull request.
+The goal here is to compile all the working solutions so everyone does not have to spend countless hours digging for solutions online.

 My system
 ---------